How Las Vegas Nickels and Dimes You

 Las Vegas Jaunt has a list of Vegas resort fees.

 Casino hotels now typically charge for parking.
 Even if you're a guest at the hotel.
 Keep that in mind before you decide to rent a car.
+(Also, that tourists have been shot and killed in parking garages during robberies.)

 Paid parking on the strip was debuted by MGM Resorts. (source)